 National Student Survey (NSS)

-4. Institute Action Plans are received and considered at the first meeting of Quality Assurance Committee for each academic session.
+4. Department Action Plans are received and considered at the first meeting of Faculty Academic Affairs Committee for each academic session.
 The Committee will report to Academic Board on the actions taken and on the overall process.